snowandsnow-snow/Mini-Project-2/README.md

 For some caterical variables which have too many categories but very unbalanced, they will be grouped into less categories:
 1. education: college VS. non-college
 2. month :special months (Mar. & Sep. & Otc. & Dec) VS. others
-### Bivariate analysis of target versus input variables
+### Bivariate analysis of target versus categorical input variables
-Compare the target variale (yes/no) doe each category of each variale
+Compare the target variale (yes/no) for each category of each variable using bar plot
+### Bivariate analysis of target versus numerical input variables
+Compare the target variale (yes/no) for each variable using histogram

 ### Transform
 Try log transformation for some varible but only duration eliminetd some skew problem.
 But the log(duration) resulted in bad model results so finally give up.